 If you ask your child to sit down and do math homework, what happens?
 Many kids will complain.
-Others might start but then stew in frustration, especially if they have trouble with math.
+Others might start off OK but quickly get frustrated, especially if they have trouble with math.
 But there are ways to have fun and build math skills at the same time.
 One way is by playing games.
 Read on to learn how.

 The best math games have just the right level of challenge.
 Kids have to choose and use strategies as they play.
 They have to problem-solve and make decisions.
 Kids have a chance to win, but it’s not guaranteed.
 That makes things fun and exciting.

-A good example is the popular card game Uno, which is easy to learn—but not always easy to win.
+A good example is the popular card game Uno.
+It’s easy to learn — but not always easy to win.
 Lots of kids (and adults) love Uno.
 The game helps them learn how to count and identify numbers.